 Puzzle Game

 How to play.
 Each player is trying to create a solid connected line with a set of randomly varying pieces.
-Each piece can be rotated, moved from side to side as well as accelerated into place.
+Each piece can be rotated, moved from side to side, and accelerated into place.
 Here is an animation of the gameplay.

 How to Win?
 Progress in the game is scored.
 When playing multiplayer, players who clear a row can give the row to other players, making their gameplay more challenging.
-A player loses when he or she’s bricks reach the top of the screen.
+A player loses when his or her bricks reach the top of the screen.

 Virtual Trivia

 Tried-and-true trivia games are some of the easiest and most fun games to play with colleagues or friends.
-Just like in real life, virtual trivia games are centered around your team's general knowledge about various topics.
-Here is a free trivia generator from the imaginative folks at Let's Roam.
+Just like in real life, virtual trivia games are centered around your team’s general knowledge about various topics.
+Virtual trivia also fosters friendly competition, helping teams bond and encouraging camaraderie as participants have fun testing their knowledge.
+Incorporating creative trivia questions can get everyone excited and make the session more engaging.
+Here is a free trivia generator from the imaginative folks at Let’s Roam.
 They are a company that organizes physical and virtual team-building activities.
 Many of these activities include playing virtual games.

 Their generator compiles info about you and your peers and lets you personalize your own trivia questions.
 This is particularly good for groups of work colleagues, friends, and family members.